 For anything more than a one-bedroom apartment, hire professionals to do the moving.
 It may be more expensive than tapping friends and using a U-Haul, but professional movers are fast, efficient, and come with tools, dollies, shrink wrap, and packing blankets.
 Plus, they usually show up on time.
 Get three estimates.
 They can figure out how many boxes you'll need, and what type.
 Discuss how much you want them to pack, if anything, and it's okay to say: "Pack anything I haven't gotten to."

 There are so many things to be done before a move that it's hard to keep track of it all.
-So, make a page in the "notes" app on your phone to jot down anything you think of the minute you think of it.
-Or, use a moving checklist app like Moving Checklist Pro for Apple phones or Moving Planner for Android phones.
-It's the same app, and it costs $1.
+Make a page in the "notes" app on your phone to jot down anything you think of the minute you think of it, or use a moving checklist app such as Moving Checklist Pro for Apple phones ($1) or Moving Planner for Android phones (free).
 If you are moving for work, keep track of expenses, because you can deduct them from your taxes.

 It's almost a given that the best place to get boxes is a liquor store.
-That's true, generally.
-But large boxes are not going to be found at a liquor store.
+But large boxes are not going to be found there.
 Sometimes U-Haul locations have free recycled boxes available, and sometimes you can get somebody else's moving leftovers from Craigslist or Freecycle.
-If not, order them from U-Line, which is cheaper than many stores, and they deliver.
+If not, order them from U-Line, which is cheaper than many stores, and delivers.
 Bubble wrap and foam for packing fragile items can be hard to come by for free.
 And don't forget markers for labeling as well as a lot of packing tape.
 Start saving newspapers for packing purposes well ahead of the move.

 A move to another city or state usually involves finding new professionals, such as doctors, dentists, and veterinarians.
 So health records and other information will need to be gathered and transferred, such as:

 Change-of-address information should be put in about a week before the move.
 Places to notify include: